EC-Release/sdk/wiki/SDC_Integration.md

 ## SDC Integration for DC Service Cloud

 ### On Oct-19 '21

-MoM SDC KT - 10/19/2021:
+**Meeting Subject**: KT Series - SDC Integration with DC Service Cloud

-Attendees: Srinivas, Deepak, Shubham, Shruti, Mahesh, Srujana, Firdous, Ripu, Chia, Ram, Puja
+**Attendees**: Srinivas, Deepak, Shubham, Shruti, Mahesh, Srujana, Firdous, Ripu, Chia, Ram, Puja
 1. Provided high-level architecture overview of APIs and their usage for SDC as well as embedded db
 2. Provided all the details about Universal WebApp APIs by showing sample requests & responses:
     1. Showed how we can use “Dataset” APIs to perform Create/Read/Update/Delete operations on a dataset in embedded db in a flexible & secured manner.
     2. Showed how we can use “System” APIs to get the list of seeders in the cluster.
     3. Showed how we can use “Cryptography” APIs to get ‘refreshed-hash’ from Owner’s hash.
 3. Explained about Owner’s hash & Refreshed-hash and why we use them.
 4. Provided high-level overview of LIBRA and why we are using it for SDC.
 5. Provided high-level overview of Blockchain Clusters and why we maintain two separate Clusters - one for SDC and the other for data-storage.
 6. Provided details about SDC APIs:
     1. Explained “Scope” APIs and how they can be used to perform CRUD operations to define internal scopes.
     2. Explained “OIDC Scope APIs” and how they can be used to handle OIDC integrations.
     3. Explained how “System” APIs can be used to restart SDC instances and get seeder information.
     4. Explained how “User” APIs can be used to manage User information.
     5. Explained how “Licensing” works through “Tenancy” APIs and how we use x509 for encryption & security.
     6. Explained how “Transaction” APIs can be used to create & manage new subscriptions.
 7. Explained how Transaction-flow works and how Subscriptions are translated into digital-transactions.

 ### On Oct-18 '21
+**Meeting Subject**: KT Series - SDC Integration with DC Service Cloud

-Attendees: Mahesh, Firdous, Srujana, Deepak, Prasad, Shubham, Chia, Puja and Ram
+**Attendees**: Mahesh, Firdous, Srujana, Deepak, Prasad, Shubham, Chia, Puja and Ram

 Topics covered in KT session -
 - Introduction to SDC, architecture and high level overview